vasculitis in dogs and cats

 Diagnosis may be suspected upon examining the lesions, but definitive diagnosis requires a biopsy to confirm.

-Treatment of vasculitis is two step; first, the underlying cause must be managed and second, the overactive immune response must be suppressed.
+Treatment of vasculitis is two steps; first, the underlying cause must be managed and second, the overactive immune response must be suppressed.
 The prognosis is good for cases in which the underlying cause can be found and treated, but for idiopathic cases where a cause cannot be found, the response to treatment is the best indicator for prognosis.

 Luckily, vasculitis is relatively rare, accounting for less than 1% of new cases that are referred to veterinary dermatologists, so chances are that you and your pet will never have to worry about it.
 But aren’t you glad you’re well informed (and have pet insurance) just in case you do?